 How to Get to Byron Bay

 Byron Bay is often visited as part of an Australian east coast road trip between Sydney and Cairns, and indeed this was my first experience of the town.
-However, it’s also easily accessible from most Aussie cities via two airports – Ballina to the south and Gold Coast to the north.
-Ballina is the closest airport and both airports offer transfers to Byron, but I recommend hiring a car to really experience the best of Byron Bay.
+However, itโs also easily accessible from most Aussie cities via two airports – Ballina to the south and Gold Coast to the north.
+Ballina is the closest airport, with both airports offering transfers to Byron, but I recommend hiring a car to really experience the best of Byron Bay.

 Byron Bay Itinerary – Day 1